Hamad Bin Khalifa University Press: Translations

 HBKU Press is known for their contribution to translated works, especially the translations of foreign language titles to Arabic, and Arabic language titles to English.
 However, in recent years, HBKU Press has expanded the breadth of translated work beyond the Arabic/ English and translations have now become a regular part of HBKU Press's publishing mandate.
 They translate from English, Turkish, Chinese, Malayalam, Greek, French, Spanish, German, Catalan and Russian, into Arabic.
-Additionally, their original language works in English and Arabic have been translated into Portuguese, Czechoslovakian, Persian, and Norwegian.
+Additionally, their original language works in English and Arabic have been translated into Portuguese, Czech, Slovak, Persian, and Norwegian.

 Under its BQFP identity, the company participated in the Annual Translation Conference.
 The first conference was held May 2010, in partnership with Carnegie Mellon University in Qatar and moderated by best-selling novelist Ahdaf Soueif.

 HBKU Press has been aligning with a Qatari initiative run by the Ministry of Culture and Sports called the Year of Culture in which the Ministry chooses a country to exchange cultural displays with for the year.
 HBKU Press gets involved by visiting the guest nation and establishing publishing agreements with the country's local publishers.

 In 2018, the guest nation for the Year of Culture was Russia.
 HBKU Press translated Short Stories and Novels by Alexander Pushkin from Russian to Arabic.

 HBKU Press has translated books into Arabic, including the complete works of 2017 Nobel Prize in Literature winner Kazuo Ishiguro, and the complete works of Afghani-American author Khaled Hosseini.